NorthernMechatronics/tflm_digits/README.md

 - Activation functions (usually shown in red)
 - Reshaping functions (usually shown in beige/peach color)

-The input and output layers (i.e., the first and last layer in the model) don't need to be included.
+The input and output layers colored in light gray (i.e., the first and last layer in the model) don't need to be included.
 Once you identify all the operations, check within the [`micro_mutable_op_resolver.h`](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/micro_mutable_op_resolver.h) file to see their respective operators.
 Each operation will have an `Add` prefix to them.
 Then, add them as described [here](#discussions-on-importing-operations-for-a-resolver).

 If you fail to add all of the layers, TFLM will give an error and you will not be able to run inferences.